A detailed proof of the Chudnovsky formula with means of basic complex analysis -- Ein ausf\"uhrlicher Beweis der Chudnovsky-Formel mit elementarer Funktionentheorie: Determination of the Coefficients Bestimmung der Koeffizienten

-\en{is integral.
-But then also} \de{ganzzahlig ist.
-Außerdem ist dann auch} $a_N := s_2(\tau_N)\cdot b_N$ \en{is integral and we get an explicit representation of $s_2(\tau_N)$ as the ratio of two integers.} \de{ganzzahlig und wir erhalten eine explizite Darstellung von $s_2(\tau_N)$ als Verhältnis zweier ganzer Zahlen.} \end{thm} \begin{proof} \en{The integrality of $b_N$ follows from the integrality of $j_N$ (Prop.~\ref{\en{EN}extjganz}) and the fact that $c_N$ can be chosen so that the radicand is a square -- for example $c_N=N\cdot(1728-j_N)$.
-But it is possible to choose $c_N$ with much smaller absolute values, they are listed on p.~\pageref{\en{EN}hilfsz}.} \de{Die Ganzzahligkeit der $b_N$ folgt aus der Ganzzahligkeit der $j_N$ (Satz~\ref{\en{EN}extjganz}) und der Tatsache, dass man $c_N$ für alle $N\in\mathcal H$ so wählen kann, dass der Radikand eine Quadratzahl wird -- das gilt z.B.~für $c_N=N\cdot(1728-j_N)$, aber auch für betragsmäßig deutlich kleinere~$c_N$ (sie werden auf S.~\pageref{\en{EN}hilfsz} aufgelistet).}
+\en{The integrality of $b$ follows from the integrality of $j(\tau)$ (Prop.~\ref{\en{EN}satzklassenzahl}) and the fact that $c$ can be chosen so that the radicand is a square -- for example $c=D\cdot(j(\tau)-1728)$.
+But it is possible to choose $c$ with much smaller absolute values, they are listed in Tab.~\ref{\en{EN}tabel7}.} \de{Die Ganzzahligkeit von $b$ folgt aus der Ganzzahligkeit von $j(\tau)$ (Satz~\ref{\en{EN}satzklassenzahl}) und der Tatsache, dass man $c$ so wählen kann, dass der Radikand eine Quadratzahl wird -- das gilt z.B.~für $c=D\cdot(j(\tau)-1728)$, aber auch für betragsmäßig deutlich kleinere~$c$ (sie werden in Tab.~\ref{\en{EN}tabel7} aufgelistet).}